christiskatsouris/Robust_HDIVX_Cointegration/README.md

 ## Main References:

 - Katsouris, C. (2022c).
-"Estimation and Inference in Quantile Predictive Regression Systems" (Chapter 4, PhD thesis Department of Economics, University of Southampton.
+"Estimation and Inference in Quantile Predictive Regression Systems" (Chapter 4, PhD thesis, School of Economic, Social and Political Sciences, University of Southampton.
 - Katsouris, C. (2022b).
 "Asymptotic Theory for Moderate Deviations from the Unit Boundary in Quantile Autoregression and Predictive Regression Models".
 University of Southampton, Working paper.
 - Katsouris, C. (2022a).
 "Asymptotic Theory for Moderate Deviations from the Unit Boundary in Quantile Autoregressive Time Series". arXiv preprint [arXiv:2204.02073](https://arxiv.org/abs/2204.02073).
 - Katsouris, C. (2021d).
 "Testing for Structural Breaks in Predictive Regression Models".
 University of Southampton, Working paper.